Taare Zameen Par: Plot

 Ram Shankar Nikumbh, a young, cheerful and optimistic instructor at the Tulips School for young children with developmental disabilities, joins as the boarding school's temporary art teacher the same day, replacing Mr. Holkar.
 Ram's teaching style is markedly different from Holkar's, and he quickly notes Ishaan's unhappiness after Ishaan fails to draw anything during the class.
 Ram reviews Ishaan's work and concludes that his academic shortcomings are indicative of dyslexia.
 Ram then visits Ishaan's house in Mumbai, where he is surprised to discover Ishaan's hidden interest in art.
 Ram demonstrates to Maya and Yohaan how Ishaan has extreme difficulty in understanding letters and words due to dyslexia and his trouble in sports stems from his poor motor ability (which also applies to his difficulty in tying shoelaces and judging the size, speed and distance of a ball).
 However, Nandkishore labels it as an intellectual disability (as well as an excuse) and dismisses it as laziness, much to Ram's frustration.

 Back at school, Ram brings up the topic of dyslexia in a class by offering a list of famous dyslexic people.
 Ram comforts Ishaan, telling him how he struggled as a child as well.
 Ram obtains the principal's permission to become Ishaan's tutor.
 With gradual care, Ram works to improve Ishaan's reading and writing by using remedial techniques developed by dyslexia specialists.
 Eventually, both Ishaan's demeanor and grades improve.
 One day, Nandkishore visits the school and tells Ram that he and Maya have read up on dyslexia and understand the condition.
 Ram mentions that what Ishaan needs more than understanding is that someone loves him.
 Outside, Nandkishore sees Ishaan attempting to read from a board.
-With teary eyes, he is unable to face his son and walks away, remorseful.
+With teary eyes, he is unable to face his son and walks away, remorseful for the way he treated Ishaan.